dennislee22/dennislee22.github.io/docs/cml/imagep.md

 ![](../../assets/images/cml/output_3_1.png)

-- Explore the time taken to change the background colour using the typical loop command.
+- Check out the time taken to change the background colour using the typical Python loop.

 ```python
 #Replace colour with specific numpy array